kibook/s1kd-tools/tools/s1kd-flatten/README.md

 -I, --include &lt;path&gt;
 Add &lt;path&gt; to the list of directories that the tool will search when resolving references.

+-i, --ignore-issue
+Always match the latest issue of an object found, regardless of the issue specified in the reference.

 -N, --omit-issue
 Assume that the files representing the referenced data modules do not